Fudan-iGEM/2024-wiki/src/education.md

 ## Our Ground for Future‘s Building On

-Last year, we introduced a picture book titled [*What is Gene*](https://static.igem.wiki/teams/4765/wiki/education/picture-book-what-is-gene-final.pdf), which has now become the main teaching material for attracting pupils and kids in this year's education activities.
+Last year, we introduced a picture book titled [*What is Gene (2023)*](https://static.igem.wiki/teams/4765/wiki/education/picture-book-what-is-gene-final.pdf), which has now become the main teaching material for attracting pupils and kids in this year's education activities.

 Through multiple cycles of practice, reflection, and improvement, we've made enhancements to the picture book.
 This year's teaching materials include interesting  mini-games such as mazes, *find the difference*, and drawing self-portraits.
 Additionally, we've expanded the content to make it suitable for middle school students and [individuals with autism](/fudan/inclusivity).
 We discovered that implementing the educational plan as a [Standard Operating Procedure (SOP)](https://en.wikipedia.org/wiki/Standard_operating_procedure) greatly facilitates the rapid recruitment and training of volunteers, especially in situations where there is a lack of helpful staff, thus promoting the widespread and efficient execution of educational activities.

 ## Summary